harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/sto-overview.md

 ---
-title: View issues in target baselines over time
+title: View issues in target baselines over time in the Security Testing Overview
 description: The STO Overview page enables you to see all detected issues in your target baselines.
 sidebar_position: 10
 helpdocs_topic_id: 2ap1uol6ti